-$$\left(\frac{\partial R}{\partial w}\right)^{T} \psi = \frac{\partial I}{\partial w} \tag{4}$$ where
+$$\left[\frac{\partial R}{\partial w}\right]^T \psi = \frac{\partial I}{\partial w} \tag{4}$$ where

-$$\delta I = G \delta F \tag{5}$$
+$$\delta I = \mathcal{G} \delta \mathcal{F},\tag{5}$$

-$$G = \frac{\partial I^{T}}{\partial F} - \psi^{T} \left(\frac{\partial R}{\partial F} \right)$$
+$$\mathcal{G} = \frac{\partial I^T}{\partial \mathcal{F}} - \psi^T \left[\frac{\partial R}{\partial \mathcal{F}} \right].$$

-The advantage is that Eq.
-(5) is independent of δw , with the result that the gradient of I with respect to an arbitrary number of design variables can be determined without the need for additional flowfield evaluations.
-In the case that Eq.
-(2) is a partial differential equation the adjoint Eq.
-(4) is also a PDE and appropriate boundary conditions must be determined.
+The advantage is that (5) is independent of δw , with the result that the gradient of I with respect to an arbitrary number of design variables can be determined without the need for additional flow-field evaluations.
+In the case that (2) is a partial differential equation, the adjoint equation (4) is also a partial differential equation and appropriate boundary conditions must be determined.

-After making a step in the negative gradient direction, the gradient can be recalculated and the process repeated to follow a path of steepest descent until a minimum is reached.
-To avoid violating constraints, such as a minimum acceptable wing thickness, the gradient may be projected into the allowable subspace within which the constraints are satisfied.
-In this way one can devise procedures that must necessarily converge at least to a local minimum, and which can be accelerated by the use of more sophisticated descent methods such as conjugate gradient or quasi-Newton algorithms.
-There is the possibility of more than one local minimum, but in any case, the method will lead to an improvement over the original design.
+After making a step in the negative gradient direction, the gradient can be recalculated and the process repeated to follow a path of stcepest descent until a minimum is reached.
+In order to avoid violating constraints, such as a minimum acceptable wing thickness, the gradient may be projected into the allowable subspace within which the constraints are satisfied.
+In this way one can devise procedures which must necessarily converge at least to a local minimum, and which can be accelerated by the use of more sophisticated descent methods such as conjugate gradient or quasi-Newton algorithms.
+There is the possibility of more than one local minimum, but in any case the method will lead to an improvement over the original design.

 The adjoint method can be applied to a variety of measures of performance.
-It should be remembered, however, that gradient search methods depend on the assumption that the costfunction depends continuously on the design parameters.
+It should be remembered, however, that gradient search methods depend on the assumption that the cost-function depends continuously on the design parameters.
 This can be violated, if, for example, on attempts to calculate the sensitivity of the pressure at a fixed location, because there is the possibility that a shape modification could result in a shock moving over that location.
 The movement of the shock, however, is continuous as the shape changes, with the consequence that integrated quantities such as the drag coefficient also depend continuously on the shape.
-The adjoint equation allows the sensitivity of the drag coefficient without the explicit evaluation of pressure sensitivities.
+The adjoint equation allows the sensitivity of the drag coefficient without the explicit evaluation of pressure sensitives.

-In Ref.
-39, the author derived the adjoint equations for transonic flows modeled by both the potential flow equation and the Euler equations.
-The theory was developed in terms of PDEs, leading to an adjoint PDE.
-To obtain numerical solutions, the flow and the adjoint equations must be discretized.
-The control theory might be applied directly to the discrete flow equations that result from the numerical approximation of the flow equations by finite element, finite volume, or finite difference procedures.
-This leads directly to a set of discrete adjoint equations with a matrix that is the transpose of the Jacobian matrix of the full set of discrete nonlinear flow equations.
-On a three-dimensional mesh with indices i, j, and k, the individual adjoint equations may be derived by collecting all the terms multiplied by the variation $\delta w{i,j,k}$ of the discrete flow variable $w{i,j,k}$.
-The resulting discrete adjoint equations represent a possible discretization of the adjoint PDE.
-If these equations are solved exactly, they can provide the exact gradient of the cost function that results from the discretization of the flow equations, which is itself inexact.
+In reference [16] the author derived the adjoint equations for transonic flows modelled by both the potential flow equation and the Euler equations.
+The theory was developed in terms of partial differential equations, leading to an adjoint partial differential equation.
+In order to obtain numerical solutions both the flow and the adjoint equations must be discretized.
+The control theory might be applied directly to the discrete flow equations which result from the numerical approximation of the flow equations by finite element, finite volume or finite difference procedures.
+This leads directly to a set of discrete adjoint equations with a matrix which is the transpose of the Jacobian matrix of the full set of discrete nonlinear flow equations.
+On a three-dimensional mesh with indices i, j, k the individual adjoint equations may be derived by collecting together all the terms multiplied by the variation $\delta w{i,j,k}$ of the discrete flow variable $w{i,j,k}$.
+The resulting discrete adjoint equations represent a possible discretization of the adjoint partial differential equation.
+If these equations are solved exactly they can provide the exact gradient of the cost function which results from the discretization of the flow equations, which is itself inexact.
 This may facilitate the asymptotic convergence of the search procedure.
-On the other hand, any consistent discretization of the adjoint PDE will yield the exact gradient in the limit as the mesh is refined.
+On the other hand any consistent discretization of the adjoint partial differential equation will yield the exact gradient in the limit as the mesh is refined.